akhodakivskiy/VimFx/documentation/shortcuts.md

 to be put inside `<` and `>` as well (as in the `<c-j>` example, which might be notated as “CTRL+J” in some other programs.)

-If you’re usure on how to express a key press you’d like to use as part of a shortcut, press `<c-q>` while inside one of the text inputs for a command and then press your desired key (optionally holding modifier keys).
-That will paste the key notation for that particular key press into the text input. `<c-d>` pastes the default shortcut(s), and `<c-r>` resets the text input to the default entirely.
-You can of course use the standard `<c-z>` to undo.

 You can specify any number of shortcuts for every command.
 Separate them from each other by one or more spaces.

+### Helper keyboard shortcuts

+When you have focused the text input for one of all commands, there are a few handy keyboard shortcuts that help you with editing your shortcuts:

+- `<c-q>`: Use this when you’re unsure on how to express a keypress you’d like to use as part of a shortcut.
+First, press `<c-q>`.
+Then, press your desired key (optionally holding modifier keys).
+That will paste the key notation for that particular keypress into the text input.
+For example: First press `<c-q>`.
+Then hold down ctrl and press `[`.
+That results in `<c-[>` being inserted into the text input.

+- `<c-d>`: Pastes the default shortcut(s) into the text input.

+- `<c-r>`: Resets the text input to the default entirely.

+- `<c-z>`: Undo.
+(This is simply the standard undo feature of your operating system.
+It’s just mentioned because it is easy to forget that it can actually be used here.)

+(`<c-d>`, `<c-r>` and `<c-z>` also work in other VimFx setting inputs, such as the [“Previous”/“Next” link patterns].)

+[“Previous”/“Next” link patterns]: options.md#previousnext-link-patterns

-Here is a more formal description of all of the above:
+### A bit more formal description

 A _shortcut_ consists of one or more _keys_ that you need to press in order to activate the command.
 (See also the [timeout] option.)